merlot-education/gxfscatalog-library/README.md

 Say we want to create a new Participant in the catalogue (which was initialized with the Gaia-X schemas).
 For this we can use the method `gxfsCatalogService.addParticipant(...)`.
-As we can see in the method signature, this method expects a credential subject of type `GaxTrustLegalPersonCredentialSubject`.
+As we can see in the method signature, this method expects a LList of Plain Old Java Object (POJO) credential subjects `List<PojoCredentialSubject>`.
+To generate a valid participant self-description, this list must at least contain a `GxLegalParticipantCredentialSubject` as well as a `GxLegalRegistrationNumberCredentialSubject`, as well as optional additional dataspace-specific subjects.
 Hence, we could build and publish our participant to the catalogue like this:
 ```
 public class MyBusinessService {
     (...)

     public void addMyNewParticipant() {
-        GaxTrustLegalPersonCredentialSubject subject = new GaxTrustLegalPersonCredentialSubject();
+        GxLegalParticipantCredentialSubject participantCs = new GxLegalParticipantCredentialSubject();
-        subject.setType("gax-trust-framework:LegalPerson");
-        subject.setId("did:web:some-participant.example");
+        participantCs.setId("did:web:some-participant.example");
+        participantCs.setLegalRegistrationNumber(
+            List.of(new NodeKindIRITypeId("did:web:some-participant.example-registrationNumber"))
+        );
-        subject.setLegalName("My Participant Ltd.");
+        participantCs.setName("My Participant Ltd.");
         (...) // set all other fields as required

-        gxfsCatalogService.addParticipant(subject);
+        GxLegalRegistrationNumberCredentialSubject regNumCs = new GxLegalRegistrationNumberCredentialSubject();
+        regNumCs.setId("did:web:some-participant.example-registrationNumber");
+        regNumCs.setLeiCode("123456");
+        (...) // set all other fields as required

+        (...) // optionally add further credential subjects if needed

+        gxfsCatalogService.addParticipant(List.of(participantCs, regNumCs));
     }

     (...)
 }
 ```
 That's it!
-At the library service call the credential subject will be automatically wrapped in a presentation, signed with the private key given to the library and sent to the catalogue.
+At the library service call the list of credential subjects will be automatically checked for compliance and registration number validity, wrapped in a presentation, signed with the private key given to the library and sent to the catalogue.
 At this point we can easily retrieve the participant data again using the service:

 ```